-Up to 15 percent of couples suffer with fertility problems, meaning they can't conceive a child even after having unprotected sex for a year or longer, according to the Mayo Clinic.
+Up to 15% of couples suffer with fertility problems, meaning they can't conceive a child even after having unprotected sex for a year or longer, according to the Mayo Clinic.
 And about half of the time, it's male fertility issues at the root of the problem.

 It's not a lost cause, though.
-While male infertility is caused by low sperm production, abnormal sperm function, or blockages that prevent your swimmers from swimming because of illnesses, injuries, and chronic health problems, lifestyle choices are also a big influence.
+While male infertility is caused by low sperm production, abnormal sperm function, or blockages that prevent your swimmers from, well, swimming—due to illnesses, injuries, and chronic health problem—lifestyle choices play a huge role.

 "While sunscreen protects you against the sun’s harmful UV rays, a new study suggests that chemicals found in some sunscreens may disrupt sperm cell function," Anderson-Bialis says.
-"That’s because filters in sunscreen penetrate the skin, find their way into your bloodstream and mimic the impact of progesterone [the female sex hormone]."
-Obviously we're not suggesting your skip the sunscreen all together.
+"That’s because filters in sunscreen penetrate the skin, find their way into your bloodstream, and mimic the impact of progesterone [the female sex hormone]."
+Obviously we're not suggesting your skip the sunscreen altogether.
 Check out some "safer" options and practices here.

 "Best to limit your happy hours," says Anderson-Bialis.
 "Studies show that chronic alcohol consumption can lower male reproductive hormones and semen quality."
 One of those studies comes from the Indian Journal of Psychiatry: Heavy drinking proportionately reduces your libido, increases your risk of ED, and raises your potential for impotence.
 Scary stuff.
 Stick to the recommended two drinks per day for men.

 "You may want to be built like the Hulk, but excessive exercise could also lower your sperm count," says Anderson-Bialis.
-"Pushing yourself to the limit creates oxidative stress which is a primary driver of sperm dysfunction," she adds.
+"Pushing yourself to the limit creates oxidative stress which is a primary driver of sperm dysfunction."
 Overtraining can lower your testosterone and raise your stress hormone cortisol.
 Make sure you're programming your workouts appropriately, recovering properly, and always give steroids a hard pass.

-"The bald truth is that hair growth drugs may increase your follicle count but reduce your sperm count," says Anderson-Bialis.
-"They modulate your hormone levels, which impacts your ability to produce sperm," she explains.
-What's more some antihypertensives and antidepressants can cause erectile dysfunction, so make sure you're talking to your doctor about using alternatives with the fewest side effects.
+"The bald truth is that hair-growth drugs may increase your follicle count but reduce your sperm count," says Anderson-Bialis.
+"They modulate your hormone levels, which impacts your ability to produce sperm."
+What's more, some antihypertensives and antidepressants can cause erectile dysfunction, so make sure you're talking to your doctor about using alternatives with the fewest side effects.

 This isn't a myth: Your junk can suffer from being stuffed in too-tight pants.
 "Tight clothing can lead to your testes overheating, which may result in a lowered sperm count and potentially cause fertility issues," says Anderson-Bialis.
-Some clothing brands offer roomier versions of cuts that typically make it difficult to move, bend, and croutch because the inseem is cut so high.
-Lululemon has “anti-ball crushing pants.”
-(Stay tuned for a roundup of other options.)
+Some clothing brands offer roomier versions of cuts that typically make it difficult to move, bend, and crouch because the inseam is cut so high.
+Lululemon has “anti-ball-crushing pants.”

 "If you’re stressed, your semen may be, too," Anderson-Bialis says.
 "Men who report high stress levels also tend to have poor semen quality."
 Plus, stressing about fertility issues on top of work and life stress causes a domino effect you'll be hard-pressed to stop.